bitcoin/bips/bip-0139/field-registry.md

 - `internal`: User-owned key.
 - `external`: Key held by heirs or trusted individuals.
 - `third_party`: Key held by a service provider.

-### Key Status

-The `key_status` field may contain one of the following values.

-- `active`: The key is actively used.
-- `inactive`: The key is not yet actively used.
-- `revoked`: The key has been revoked and MUST NOT be used anymore.

 ## Transaction Fields